When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

 \faEdit \textit{Left a comment 4 days ago, but still no response.} (D31, GLLM).

 \faEdit \textit{Normally, it would need less than 2 hours to get permission.
 But for llama-4 models, it's been 3 days and it's still pending.} (D466, MLLM).

 \faLightbulbO \quad \textbf{Finding 2.
-Generation quality is the core dimension for evaluating model capabilities, and MLLM users exhibit higher sensitivity to output quality than GLLM users.}

-Our sentiment annotation shows that most user feedback is \textit{neutral}, with only 18 threads expressing \textit{like} and 17 expressing \textit{dislike}.
+Generation quality is the core evaluation dimension: MLLM users are more sensitive than GLLM users, and prompt design critically shapes perceived quality.} Our sentiment annotation shows that most user feedback is \textit{neutral}, with only 18 threads expressing \textit{like} and 17 expressing \textit{dislike}.
 These sentiments are primarily concentrated in \textit{General feedback}.
 Within 25 \textit{General feedback} threads, 17 express \textit{like}, 4 express \textit{dislike}, and 4 are \textit{neutral}.
 Overall, this suggests that many users acknowledge the capabilities of current models.
 For example, one user comments:

 \faEdit \textit{The consistency of face and body type is incredible, not to mention the clarity.} (D513, MLLM).

 However, in more complex or high-demand tasks, model outputs often fall short of user expectations due to task complexity and detailed requirements.
 In total, we identify 75 threads related to output-related issues, including 53 on \textit{Generation quality} and 22 on \textit{Abnormal outputs}.
 As shown in Table~\ref{tab:top-15}, \textit{Generation quality} ranks first among MLLM users (46 threads) but falls beyond the top 15 among GLLM users (7 threads).
 This discrepancy reflects the additional challenges MLLMs face in aligning text with visual or audio modalities, increasing the likelihood of errors: